-WASHINGTON – What will be the role of the EU’s transformative power in the region in the coming years and how will the Western Balkans deal with the security challenges and past conflicts were some of the questions brought out at the conference “Western Balkans: Managing Challenges Ahead” organized by Balkans in Europe Policy Advisory Group (BiEPAG), Johns Hopkins School of Advanced International Studies (SAIS) and European Fund for the Balkans.
+WASHINGTON – What will be the role of the EU’s transformative power in the region in the coming years and how will Western Balkans deal with security challenges and past conflicts are some of the questions brought out at the conference “Western Balkans: Managing Challenges Ahead” organized by Balkans in Europe Policy Advisory Group (BiEPAG), Johns Hopkins School of Advanced International Studies (SAIS) and European Fund for the Balkans.

 He thinks that the moment is right for Kosovo and Serbia issue to be resolved.
 And once it is resolved, the problem in BiH will be much more solvable and different than now.
 Additionally, he is the proponent of pragmatic diplomacy.

 Bieber: The main problem of the Balkans are authoritarian governments

 On the other hand, BiEPAG coordinator and Professor at the University of Graz Florian Bieber reckons that the main problem of the Balkans are authoritarian governments which are not fully committed towards liberal democratic values of the EU and US, and which are followed by mainstream media loyal to the presidents, such as the case in Serbia.
 They create an atmosphere where everyone is against Serbia, which is also the problem.

 “You do not have additional mileage to autocratic behaviour.
 This creates disappointment and disillusion among the citizens, not because they are against the EU, but because they see the West as someone who tolerates autocracy.
 These are the countries who are supposed to be part of the same EU club.
 Saying that these countries are not in war and that is enough, is no good for the future of the region”, he underlines.

 As for the Prespa Agreement, it was successful because it was locally driven.